About

 Blackbird Prize for Poetry

-Honors students published in Tea are all eligible for the Blackbird Prize for Poetry.
-The prize is provided by the Wentworth Scholarship Fund and is sponsored by the UF Honors Program.
-It was originally advocated for by Dr. Kevin Knudson, Professor of Mathematics and former Director of the UF Honors Program.
+All poetry submissions published in Tea are eligible to receive the Blackbird Prize for Poetry.
+The prize was originally advocated for by Dr. Kevin Knudson, Professor of Mathematics and former Director of the UF Honors Program.
 In 2012, Dr. Knudson named the prize after one of his favorite poems, “Thirteen Ways of Looking at a Blackbird” by Wallace Stevens.

 Palmetto Prize for Prose

 All prose submissions published in Tea are eligible to receive the Palmetto Prize for Prose.
-One student each year is selected by Professor Jill Ciment, the award-winning writer of Small Claims, The Law of Falling Bodies, Teeth of the Dog, and other works.
-Each student awarded the Palmetto Prize has their name etched onto the plaque displayed in the UF English Department.
+In the past, students were selected each year by Professor Jill Ciment, the award-winning writer of Small Claims, The Law of Falling Bodies, Teeth of the Dog, and other works.
+Currently, esteemed English Department faculty members at the University of Florida such as Professor and published author David Leavitt judge and present the award.

 Micheal Sullivan receiving the Palmetto Prize at the Tea 24 Release Party.
 2022